khanhduytran0/PojavDX/README.md

 # PojavDX
-A modified DX Dexer used by [PojavLauncher](https://github.com/khanhduytran0/PojavLauncher) 2.4.2 and later
+A modified DX Dexer used by [PojavLauncher](https://github.com/khanhduytran0/PojavLauncher) v3

 # Original
 Home of Dalvik eXchange, the thing that takes in class files and